A Comprehensive Framework for the Evaluation of Individual Treatment Rules From Observational Data: Setup and evaluation metrics

 \section{Setup and evaluation metrics}

-Following Neyman-Rubin causal model, we consider that a patient with observed outcome $Y$ has two potential outcomes $Y^{a=0} $ and $Y^{a=1}$ representing the outcome s/he would achieve if, possibly contrary to fact, s/he had received treatment option $A = 0$ or $A = 1$ respectively \cite{Neyman1923,Rubin1974}.
-Without loss of generality, we consider $A=1$ indicates that a patient received a specific treatment, and $A = 0$ indicates s/he received a control.
+Following Neyman-Rubin causal model, we consider that a patient with observed outcome $Y$ has two potential outcomes $Y^{a=0} $ and $Y^{a=1}$ representing the outcome s/he would achieve if, possibly contrary to fact, s/he had received treatment option $A = 0$ or $A = 1$ respectively.\citep{Neyman1923,Rubin1974} Without loss of generality, we consider $A=1$ indicates that a patient received a specific treatment, and $A = 0$ indicates s/he received a control.
 Additionally, we consider for each patient, a vector of pre-treatment covariates $X$ with values in $\mathcal{X}$.

-We assume that we are given an ITR that is, a deterministic map $r\colon \mathcal{X} \to \{0;1\}$ which assigns a treatment option to each patient with covariates $x$.
-We model the implementation of the rule by the binary random variable $S$ where $S=1$ indicates that, \emph{based on the ITR}, the physician prescribed the recommended treatment.
+We assume that we are given an ITR that is, a deterministic map $r\colon \mathcal{X} \mapsto \{0;1\}$ which assigns a treatment option to each patient with covariates $x$.
+We model the implementation of the rule by the binary random variable $S$ where $S=1$ indicates that a patient's physician consulted the ITR and followed its recommendation to prescribe treatment (e.g., the physician accesses the ITR and takes its recommendation seriously).
 For the rest of this paper, we term $S=1$ as implementing the ITR.
-On the contrary, $S=0$ indicates that the physician did not use the ITR to prescribe the treatment and therefore did not \emph{implement} the ITR.
-Note that when $S=0$ the prescribed treatment may still match the treatment recommended by the ITR—i.e., the physician did not base her/his decision on the ITR recommendation but chose the treatment on other grounds.
+On the contrary, $S=0$ indicates that a patient's physician either did not consult the ITR or consulted it but prescribed a treatment opposite to what the ITR recommended (e.g., the physician has no access to the ITR or s/he does not take its recommendation seriously).
+The formal definition of $S=1$ and $S=0$ is given in Table \ref{table:Srecap}.
+Note that when $S=0$ the prescribed treatment may still match the ITR's recommended treatment—i.e., the physician did not consult the ITR but, based on other grounds, s/he prescribed a treatment identical to the ITR's recommendation.
 We define the stochastic implementation function as the conditional distribution $\rho(x)=\EX[S| X=x]$.\footnote{Note that we consider here the stochastic implementation of a deterministic rule $r$ through $\rho$.
 This is different from defining a function $\mathcal{X} \rightarrow [0; 1]$ which would assign to each value $x$ a probability to allocate treatment $A=1$.
 This would correspond to what we call a stochastic rule — which $r$ is not.}